stakater/grafana-cloud-ansible-operator/README.md

     *Cross-Cluster Grafana OnCall Setup:*
     For each ManagedClusters identified, the operator communicates with the Grafana Cloud's API, initiating the integration process.
-    This setup involves creating necessary configurations on Grafana Cloud and retrieving vital details such as the Alertmanager HTTP URL for each respective Spoke cluster.
+    This setup involves creating necessary configurations on Grafana Cloud and retrieving vital details such as the Alertmanager http URL for each respective Spoke cluster.

     *`ManifestWork` Synchronization:*
     Utilizing `ManifestWork` resources from open-cluster-management, the operator ensures that alerting configurations are consistent across all Spoke clusters.